grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 One local saw a stuck ship as an opportunity and rowed his dugout canoe full of fish up to the side of the _Prospect_.
 Hemi sent Cassandra down with a few coins to buy some.

 Moving backwards did get them off the bottom.
-As soon as Bastian reported they had some water under the keel again, they carefully forwarded the throttle to try to bring the _Prospect_ to a dead stop, but it was impossible to have that much control over such a large ship in such a tight space.
-The _Prospect_ very slowly -- but with a lot of inertia -- bumped into a cluster of huts, and the whole cluster leaned over against the push from the ship with a sickening crack of the pylons that supported the huts from underneath.
+As soon as Bastian reported they had some water under the keel again, they carefully forwarded the throttle to try to bring the _Prospect_ to a dead stop, but it was impossible to have that much control over such a large vessel in such a tight space.
+The _Prospect_ very slowly -- but with much inertia -- bumped into a cluster of huts, and the whole cluster leaned over against the push from the submarine with a sickening crack of the pylons that supported the huts from underneath.
 A surprising number of people poured out of the huts, cursing and gesturing towards the bridge of the _Prospect_ in a variety of languages.
 The huts were well built and the pylons held, but the residents knew from the sound that deep structural damage had been done.
-Hemi also knew they had damaged the foundations of the huts, so he sent Cassandra down with more coins that she distributed among the residents until the cursing had mostly died away.
+Hemi understood they had damaged the foundations of the huts too, so he sent Cassandra down with more coins that she distributed among the residents until the cursing had mostly died away.

 Percy just put her face into her hands, both too embarrassed and angry to look at anyone at that moment.

-Sir Trelew had Gregory throw the main ballast blow switches and the high-pressure  air system blew out whatever water was left in the main tanks along with a lot of excess bubbles that burbled up the side of the boat to the delight of the children who were now climbing up the side of the _Prospect_ and running around on the deck.
-Sir Trelew also had Gregory empty every trim tank the boat had, and turn on all the bilges.
+Trelew had Gregory open the main ballast blow valves and the high-pressure air system blew out whatever water was left in the main tanks along with a lot of excess bubbles that burbled up the side of the boat to the delight of the children who were now climbing up the side of the _Prospect_ and running around on the deck.
+Trelew also had Gregory empty every trim tank the boat had, and turn on all the bilges.
 Long streams of foul water poured out from the side of the hull of the _Prospect_, in one case a cataract that squarely landed against the wall of a hut, and required yet another payment from Cassandra to ease the cursing.

 Getting this excess water out of the boat did raise it up though.
-When Bastian reported an additional meter of water under the keel, Sir Trelew had them slowly move forward again.
+When Bastian reported an additional meter of water under the keel, Trelew had them slowly move forward again.
 Percy went back down to the control room to watch the gauges.
 The _Prospect_ crept over the shallow spot with the depth-under-keel gauge lowering all the way down to the zero pin and the grounding alarm coming back on.
 Percy could swear she heard the bottom sloshing along the hull as her boat pushed through a soft, sucking muck.
 But the forward progress was not stopped this time, and they soon came over the shallow spot and the gauge showed a clear 4 meters of water under them.

+[//]: # (----- invisible character break)

 [//]: # (### They arrive at the dock)

+[//]: # (--- EDITED TO HERE ---)
+[//]: # (2k words from last EDIT point)

 They had to squeeze the _Prospect_ over two more shallow spots before Sir Trelew finally turned them out into a somewhat larger channel -- maybe twice the width of the _Prospect's_ beam.
 This channel was consistently deeper and there was more commercial traffic on the water.
 Sir Trelew steamed the _Prospect_ up this channel for another mile or so, picking his way through a number of places where the channel branched left or right.
 The structures along the channel got larger and larger, and the traffic on the water thinned out as they moved into a part of the city that had less day-to-day trading and was more focused on storage and warehouses.
 The structures here tended to be large flat platforms, open on the side.
 Some had roofs built over them and some were open to the sky.
 Some were stacked high with cargo waiting for a ship to be loaded onto, and others were cleared waiting for a loaded ship to come in.
 The platforms either had one side set with a row of docking pylons, or were otherwise connected to rickety piers of weathered and gray wood that extended out from the platforms into small bays that were left as open water so that bigger ships would have enough room to maneuver in them.
 Many of these piers had ships of various sizes moored up against them.
 There only a few people about though, since this area was far more heavily populated with cargo than people.